-The Hawaii Supreme Court has ended Ryan Yoneda's quest for compensation from Andrew Tom, who he says hit him in the eye with a golf ball in 1999.
-In a unanimous ruling, the court found that golfers assume the risk of injury when they play golf, because it is "common knowledge" that golf balls don't always go where a player intends them to go.
-(Mine sure as hell don't.)
-Since the risk of being struck by an errant golf ball is an "inherent risk" of the activity, the assumption-of-the-risk defense defeated Yoneda's claim.
+The Hawaii Supreme Court has ended Ryan Yoneda’s quest for compensation from Andrew Tom, who he says hit him in the eye with a golf ball in 1999.
+Yoneda v.
+Tom, 133 P.3d 796 (Haw.
+2006).
+In a unanimous ruling, the court found that golfers assume the risk of injury when they play golf, because it is “common knowledge” that golf balls don’t always go where a player intends them to go.
+(Mine sure as hell don’t.)
+Since the risk of being struck by an errant golf ball is an “inherent risk” of the activity, the assumption-of-the-risk defense defeated Yoneda’s claim.

 “That’s not too good,” Yoneda said of the court’s ruling.
 “I know what it’s like to be hit and I don’t want anybody to go through what I went through.”
 Well, you still have options even after the court’s ruling.
 Two suggestions: (1) the fairway is not the best place to watch somebody else tee off (although Yoneda’s injury did involve a multiple-bounce post-chip-shot scenario), and (2) golf goggles.

-The court cited numerous cases, many from my own wonderful state of California, holding that the risk of an errant golf shot is inherent and well-known, and if liability could be premised upon such a shot, the sport of golf, yea, indeed even civilization itself, might crumble:
+The court cited numerous cases, many from my own wonderful state of California, holding that the risk of an errant golf shot is inherent and well-known.
+It adopted a remarkable statement by the California Court of Appeal suggesting that if liability could be premised upon such a shot, the sport of golf, yea, perhaps society or even civilization itself, might crumble: